 CHEM 0121 - Chemistry for Allied Health Sciences and CHEM 0122 - Chemistry for Allied Health Sciences Laboratory OR CHEM 0140 - General Chemistry I and CHEM 0141 - Gen Chemistry I Laboratory

 MATH 0030 - Intermediate Algebra (or higher)

-In addition to completing the prerequisite courses, applicants will be required to complete the TEAS test (Test for Essential Academic Skills), with a minimum score of 43.
+In addition to completing the prerequisite courses (science courses with BIO and CHEM prefixes must be taken within 5 years prior to applying to the dental hygiene program) applicants will be required to complete the TEAS test (Test for Essential Academic Skills), with a minimum score of 50.

 Enrollment is limited by selection and applicants are admitted contingent upon a criminal record check, random drug testing, the completion of physical, vision and dental examinations and the rendering of an acceptable health status.
 Completion of all prerequisite courses, TEAS exam and other requirements does not guarantee acceptance into the program.
 Students are admitted to the dental hygiene program only in the fall of each year.
 As students in a health care profession, dental hygiene students may be exposed to blood borne pathogens and infectious diseases, as a result must meet the CDC immunization recommendations for healthcare workers.

 Additional charges are incurred by Dental Hygiene students including (but not limited to) laboratory costs, various expenses for transportation to off campus clinical sites and professional meetings, licensure exams, and equipment.